Table of Contents

-Studies show that revascularization is the only effective therapy in patients with 3 vessels CAD and left ventricular dysfunction or left main coronary artery disease.
+Studies show that revascularization is the only effective therapy in patients with 3-vessel CAD and left ventricular dysfunction or left main coronary artery disease.

-Moreover, the COURAGE study showed an equal efficacy of pharmacological therapy and revascularization in patients with CAD, thus, the three alternatives can be considered effective in the management of CAD.
+Moreover, the COURAGE study showed that pharmacological therapy and revascularization had equal efficacy in patients with CAD.
+Thus, the 3 alternatives can be considered effective in the management of CAD.